Support Us Button Widget

 It all takes place at the “West Pole,” a ranch in Bee Cave.

 Bob’s job is largely the same as Punxatawney Phil’s.
 Bob’s handler Ralph Fisher brings the guest of honor to the West Pole, and when the time is right, he emerges.
 If Bob enjoys his time in the sun, it’s an early spring.
-If he turns back toward the darkness, buckle down for six more weeks of winter.
+If he turns back toward the darkness, buckle up for six more weeks of winter.

 Because everything’s bigger in Texas, Bob likes to bring a little more fortune-telling into the mix.
 Legend goes that the direction he walks can foresee the political climate of the year, as well.